ozoneplatform/ozp-ansible/README.md

 * updated version of VirtualBox (other VM providers should work too, but VirtualBox is what the core team tests with)
 * updated version of Vagrant
-* Ensure the server or VM that you will deploy OZP to has at least 2GB of memory - you will get very strange and unhelpful errors otherwise
+* Ensure the server or VM that you will build OZP projects on has at least 2GB of memory - you will get very strange and unhelpful errors otherwise.
+Boxes that will only be running (and not building) these resources can get by with much less - 512MB should suffice

 ## Installing Ansible
 See the official Ansible docs for details.
-Some problems that we've seen installing Ansible on a Centos 6.6 box:
+Some problems that we've seen when using the latest (GitHub checkout) version of Ansible on a Centos 6.6 box:
 * needed to remove `python-yaml` package and install PyYAML instead (got a
 * weird 'dispose' error otherwise)
 * `ansible-vault` kept complaining about an old version of pycrypto.
 Uninstalled